StrikingLoo/strikingloo.github.io/wiki/gpt-reading-list.md

 [AI-Enhanced Development](https://simonwillison.net/2023/Mar/27/ai-enhanced-development/) I love this one about how lowering the activation energy for new software projects incentivizes us to create more.
 I've also experienced the same to a much smaller degree.

+[Nougat: Neural Optical Understanding for Academic Documents](https://arxiv.org/abs/2308.13418): Amazing paper by Meta, not so much by the technical but because they open source the models and code and because of what that may imply for the future.
+They train a visual transformer as an encoder from images of Paper PDFs (+ augmentations like Gaussian noise and rotations, as the initial dataset is very clean) and a transformer decoder that turns latent representations of images into sequences of characters (in a markup language like LaTeX).
+The result is an OCR that greatly improves at reconstructing math (previous SotA was non-existent for math -couldn't handle superscripts or matrices-, this one is close to ~70% accuracy).
+Will be interesting to see where this leads.
+Next generation 'Galactica'?

 ### Discussion

 [Against LLM Maximalism](https://explosion.ai/blog/against-llm-maximalism)